connorabernethy/chat-application/README.md

 This application is a real-time chatting application with authenticated users.
 It utilizes [Stream](https://getstream.io/chat/) for the chat services.
 The rest of the application is written in JavaScript, using React and CSS.

 ## Backend
 The backend uses Express, Axios, BCrypt, and StreamChat.

-It utilizes the crypto package to hash user passwords.
+## Deployment
+Planning on deploying through Vercel.

+## Link
+Check out the application here []()